AXErunners/axerunner/README.md

 To update your existing version 12 32/64bit linux dash wallet to the latest dashd, do:

-    dashman/dashman update
+    axerunner/axerunner update

 To perform a new install of dash, do:

-    dashman/dashman install
+    axerunner/axerunner install

 To overwrite an existing dash install, do:

-    dashman/dashman reinstall
+    axerunner/axerunner reinstall

-To update dashman to the latest version, do:
+To update axerunner to the latest version, do:

-    dashman/dashman sync
+    axerunner/axerunner sync

 To restart (or start) dashd, do:

-    dashman/dashman restart
+    axerunner/axerunner restart

 To get the current status of dashd, do:

-    dashman/dashman status
+    axerunner/axerunner status

 # Commands

 ## sync

-"dashman sync" updates dashman to the latest version from github
+"axerunner sync" updates axerunner to the latest version from github

 ## install

-"dashman install" downloads and initializes a fresh dash install into ~/.dashcore unless already present
+"axerunner install" downloads and initializes a fresh dash install into ~/.dashcore unless already present

 ## reinstall

-"dashman reinstall" downloads and overwrites existing dash executables, even if already present
+"axerunner reinstall" downloads and overwrites existing dash executables, even if already present

 ## update

-where it all began, "dashman update" searches for your dashd/dash-cli executibles in the current directory, ~/.dashcore, and $PATH.
+where it all began, "axerunner update" searches for your dashd/dash-cli executibles in the current directory, ~/.dashcore, and $PATH.
 It will prompt to install in the first directory found containing both dashd and dash-cli.
 Multiple wallet directories are not supported.
 The script assumes the host runs